RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 ## Consuming Parameter Data

 You can consume parameter data using `/data` endpoint.
 For resources under `/data` path, two url masks are available for querying data.
 One to query with the frequency of data specified and one without.
+Parameter data resource supports content types `application/json` and `text/csv` (default).
+Latter is more optimized for downloading large amounts of parameter data.

 ### Base url masks

 Query with frequency:

 ```
-GET api/{apiVersion}/connections/{connection name}/sessions/{sessionKey}/parameters/{parameter}/{frequency}/data
+GET api/{apiVersion}/connections/{connection name}/sessions/{sessionKey}/parameters/{parameter};{aggregation}/{frequency}/data
 ```

 And querying without specifying frequency: